nomadeon/LiteQueue/README.md

 Lightweight, persisted, thread safe, (optionally) transactional, FIFO queue built on [LiteDB](https://github.com/mbdavid/litedb).

 ### No longer maintained
 This repo is no longer maintained.
 If you are interested in taking up the mantle, fork and let me know (create an Issue, not a PR).
-There biggest current issue is that this is not compatible with the latest version of LiteDB.
+The biggest current issue is that this is not compatible with the latest version of LiteDB.
 Unit tests of multi-threaded operations fail when attempting to upgrade it.
 Solve that and this project is yours.

 ### Background